-- You may resume driving around 6 weeks after surgery when you are: - No longer using a walker, no longer taking narcotic pain medication during the day, and when you feel safe to drive. - Practice in a parking lot and start with short distances first.
+- No longer using the walker, no longer taking narcotic pain medication during the day and when you feel safe to drive. - Practice in a parking lot and start with short distances first.

 Antibiotics after Total Joint Surgery

 We do not recommend dental work until 90 days after your total joint replacement.
 Each time you see your dentist, let them know that you have had total knee replacement surgery.
 It is important that you take antibiotics prior to any dental procedure - even routine cleanings as it may contribute to a higher risk of developing an infection.
 You will also need antibiotics before any non-sterile invasive exam.
 This is a precaution to help prevent a late infection in your knee joint, which is devastating to us all.
 If you are not sure, please call us.